RobinHoot/hello-world/README.md

 # hello-world
-# Learning the ropes of Programing want a community to test my skills.
 Basic starter program

+Learning the Basic of programming want a place and community to practice.